 - Successful completion of a practicum component meeting the guidelines of the Massachusetts Department of Education.

 - Passing the Massachusetts Tests for Educational Licensure (MTEL).
 These were added in 1998 and are offered every January, April, July, and October.
 There are two tests: Communication/Literacy (which includes writing) and Subject Matter (in this case, Music).

 At University of Massachusetts Boston Track I (Undergraduate) is for persons who have not yet completed a Bachelor of Music (or Bachelor of Arts in Music) degree.
 Track II (Post BA) is for those who already hold such a degree and who are seeking licensure without receiving an additional degree.
 Track III is for those seeking music licensure through a Master of Education degree program.
 The initial contact person for all three programs is:

-Dr. Sommer Forrester, Coordinator of Music Education
+Dr. Josef Hanson, Coordinator of Music Education